 Kyoto, Nara, Hiroshima, Kanazawa, Shirakawa-go,

-Tokyo is Japan's top destination to visit, and we take you a tour of Tokyo's top sights, including Tokyo Skytree and Sensoji Temple - a landmark that is especially lovely during cherry blossom season.
-While there, take in some of the local cultural flavor with a visit to teamlab Borderless, and special sushi-making class.
+Tokyo is Japan's top destination to visit, and we take you on a tour of Tokyo's top sights, including Tsukiji Outer Market with special sushi-making class, Tokyo Skytree and Sensoji Temple - a landmark that is especially lovely during cherry blossom season.
+See the beauty of the samurai spirit in the Samurai Museum, and enjoy an evening food tour in Shinjuku.
 The city is also home to one of Japan's best cherry blossom-viewing spots - Chidorigafuchi Park.
 Sakura trees, branches puffed with pale pink blossoms, stand in long rows beside the old Imperial Palace moat, beckoning visitors walking beneath them into a uniquely Japanese springtime dream.
 Connect from Tokyo to Mount Fuji - a must-see national icon in any season, with the local addition of an exclusive visit to the silk art collection at the Itchiku Kubota Museum.

 This tour of discovery offers a connection to Japanese culture on the local level with a visit to Ina and a culture exchange / cooking class with some of the city's residents.
 Then enjoy an exploration of the wonders of the Japanese Alps in a route that includes Takayama, with it's preserved merchants' district from the Edo period, followed by the UNESCO Heritage Village of Shirakawa-go, celebrated for rare local architecture known as "gassho-zukuri".
 Kanazawa sits at the other end of the alpine route, a city known for producing fine gold leaf.
 Here we've arranged you to attend a gold leaf workshop, without forgetting the magnificent Kenrokuen Garden - one of Japan's great traditional landscape gardens, exquisite in spring.